 We have become isolationists.
 We are fearful that interactions with others will contaminate us.
 We fear we will lose the uniqueness of our own identity.
 So, we group ourselves with others who share our values and beliefs.

 We believe that our group is morally superior to anyone who is not in our group.
 Therefore, we seek to enforce our morality on others.
 We rationalize our attempts to correct society, by any means necessary, as the loving thing to do.

 We fear retaliation from our group if we offer a differing opinion.
 So, we remain silent even when we disagree with the party line.
 Speaking up may isolate us from that group.
 We don’t want to make an enemy of the group.

 How can we respond to a culture of contempt?

 Here are a few quotes from his well-written article.
 “Moscovici’s study argues that a tiny persistent minority can, over time, drive ever-increasing numbers of people to internalize an opinion they know to be wrong.
-Without dissenting voices, many people will accept an opinion, an attitude, or a behavior that they know to be wrong.
+Without dissenting voices, many people will accept an opinion, attitude, or behavior they know to be wrong.
 The Asch study shows that it takes only one dissenting voice to undermine the majority’s power.
 Every time we speak out, we cut through a thousand other voices.
-In the Moscovici study, it was demonstrated that, when a minority, however small, can maintain a persistent and consistent position, it has the power to influence the wider society.”
+The Moscovici study demonstrated that when a minority, however small, can maintain a persistent and consistent position, it has the power to influence the wider society.”

 We have to speak up even if we are the only voice.
 Probably, you’re not the only one who feels this way.
 However, your boldness or continued silence does influence others.